GabrielOchieng/h1-editor/README.md

 <h3>Files:</h2>

-index.html: The main HTML file containing the page structure and references to JavaScript and CSS files. script.js: The JavaScript file containing all the application logic. script.test.js: The test file containing all the test functions written using jest. index.css: The CSS file containing styles for the application.
+index.html: The main HTML file containing the page structure and references to JavaScript and CSS files. <br />
+script.js: The JavaScript file containing all the application logic. <br />
+script.test.js: The test file containing all the test functions written using jest. <br />
+index.css: The CSS file containing styles for the application. <br />

 <h2>How to Use:</h2>